s53zo/ADIF-to-QSL-label/README.md

-# QSL Label Generator — Avery Zweckform 3664
+# QSL Label Generator — Avery Zweckform 3664 (or any other)

 Generate **print-ready QSL labels** from your ADIF log.